Auto-refresh in Workshop

 No inheritance of auto-refresh configuration from embedded modules

 Embedding a Workshop module does not carry over the auto-refresh configuration of the embedded module.
 Auto-refresh must be explicitly configured for every module that you intend to use auto-refresh with.
+This also means that auto-refresh will not work specifically within the context of the embedded module.

 Troubleshooting